jeriek/xsec/README.md

 [![License](https://img.shields.io/github/license/jeriek/xstest.svg)](./LICENSE)

-`xsec` is a tool for fast evaluation of cross-sections, taking advantage of the power and flexibility of Gaussian processes.
+`xsec` is a tool for fast evaluation of cross-sections, taking advantage of the power and flexibility of Gaussian process regression.

 ## Installation